benmoss/carvel/site/content/ytt/docs/latest/how-to-export-schema.md

 Explains the contents and/or consequences of certain values of the property.

 - when a data value is annotated `@schema/desc`, the value of that description is the value of this property, verbatim;
 - otherwise, this property is omitted.

+### `example`

+Presents an example value for the data value.

+- example values should satisfy the type of the same property, and will be type-checked.
+- when a data value is annotated `@schema/examples`, examples are provided via tuples as arguments, only the first tuple will be exported to the OpenAPI Document.
+- a tuple can contain a single example value followed by comma: `(exampleYAML(),)`,
+- or a string description followed by the example value: `("first example", exampleYAML())`.
+- otherwise, this property is omitted.

+### `x-example-description`

+Explains the contents of the `example` property.

+- when a data value is annotated `@schema/examples`, an example's description is optional, and included only when the first tuple argument has two items.
+- if the first tuple has two items `("first example", exampleYAML())`, the description is the first item and must be a string; its value is the value of this property.
+- otherwise, this property is omitted.

 ## Known Limitations